CPC Definition - Subclass G06N

 This place covers:

-During the learning or training process of the neural network not only are the weights of the synapses changed but also is the architecture of the neural network changed.
-This can involve adding/deleting neurons or adding/deleting connections. between the neurons.
+During the learning or training process of the neural network, not only are the weights of the synapses changed, but also is the architecture of the neural network changed, even temporarily.
+This can involve adding/deleting/silencing neurons or adding/deleting/silencing connections between the neurons.

 This place covers:

-Training method whereby on the synapses of the neurons are adapted depending on the difference between the actual output of the neural network and the wanted output.
-This difference is used to adapt the weights of the synapses with an mathematical method that back-propagates form the higher layers to the lower layers of the neural network.
+Training method whereby the synapses of the neurons are adapted depending on the difference between the actual output of the neural network and the wanted output.
+This difference is used to adapt the weights of the synapses with a mathematical method that back-propagates from the higher layers to the lower layers of the neural network.
 Mainly used in multilayer neural networks.
-This implies a form of supervised learning.

 In patent documents, the following words/expressions are often used as synonyms: